ksmaheshkumar/dnsf_ckr/README.md

             sheep sends requests to cheap-server
         ;

-Okay, now you want to add a new attack based on a new victim and also direct the "sheep" for others wilder domains:
+Okay, now you want to add a new attack based on a new victim and also direct the "sheep" to other wilder domains:

         victims =
             sheep: 192.30.70.9